ItsDrTsach/together-we-strong-c4s/bought new pc/VSC Extensions.md

-{
+# VSC Extensions

+* live-server
-"live-server" : "allow you to run your project on local server and see changes on real time", "todo-tree"
+Allows you to run your project on local server and see changes on real time.

-}
+(The site will update as you save without needing to refresh)
+* todo-tree
+Use  keywords in comments to mark tasks in your code, like todo, to fix, etc.
+These tasks will can be displayed on a sidebar where tey can be accessed and sorted, or even be highlighted in-code!